Location- and scale-free procedures for distinguishing between distribution tail models: Asymptotic results

-$C$-separability is a quite weak condition that is satisfied for a wide range of classes of distribution tails.
-Let us provide several examples of $C$-separable classes of distribution tails.
+$C$-separability is satisfied for a wide range of classes of distribution tails, as is now discussed.

-\begin{example} Let $A_0$ and $A_1$ be the classes of the tails of Weibull and log-Weibull type distributions, respectively (for definitions, see Section \ref{recent}).
-Assume that all distribution functions with tails from the classes $A_0$ and $A_1$ are eventually differentiable.
-To distinguish between these two classes we recommend to select the following cdf for some constant $b>0.$ The proof of $C(F_0)$-separability from the right of these classes under some technical condition is given in Appendix.
+\begin{example} Let $A_0$ and $A_1$ be the classes of Weibull-type and log-Weibull-type distribution tails, respectively (see Section \ref{recent}), and suppose that all such functions with tails in $A_0$ and $A_1$ are eventually differentiable.
+To distinguish between these two classes we recommend selecting the cdf for some constant $b>0.$ The proof of $C(F_0)$-separability of these classes from the right under some technical conditions is given in Section \ref{proofs}.
 The proof of their $C(F_0)$-separability from the left is similar.
-The finite sample properties of several tests for distinguishing between $A_0$ and $A_1$ are compared by numerical experiments in Section \ref{sim1}. \end{example}
+Finite-sample properties of procedures for distinguishing $A_0$ from $A_1$ are compared in Section \ref{sim1}. \end{example}

-\begin{example} Let $A_0$ be the class of the tails of log-Weibull type distributions with $\theta<1,$ and $A_1$ be the class of regularly varying distribution tails.
-Recall that the Fr\'echet MDA consists of the distributions with regularly varying tails only, write $F\in \mathcal{D}(EV_\gamma),\ \gamma>0$ for such distribution functions.
-Assume again that all distribution functions with tails from the classes $A_0$ and $A_1$ are eventually differentiable.
-To distinguish between these two classes we recommend to select the following cdf for some constant $b>0.$ Indeed, the tails of log-Weibull type distributions with $\theta<1$ are lighter than the tail of $F_0,$ and the condition $C_0(G, F_0)$ for $G\in A_0$ follows from \eqref{deflogw} and the properties of regularly varying functions.
-On the other hand, the condition $C_\delta(F_0, H)$ for $H\in \mathcal{D}(EV_\gamma), \gamma>0,$ and $\delta>0$ follows from \eqref{lw-rv} and the definition of regularly varying distribution.
-We do not provide the detailed proof of these facts, because they are technical and in many respects similar to the proofs of corresponding facts in Example 1.
-Therefore, the $C(F_0)$-separability from the right condition holds in this case as well.
-The comparison by numerical experiments of performance of tests for distinguishing between these two classes is provided in Section \ref{sim2}. \end{example}
+\begin{example} Let $A_0$ be the class of log-Weibull-type distribution tails with $\vartheta<1,$ and let $A_1$ be the class of regularly-varying distribution tails.
+Recall that the Fr\'echet MDA consists of only the distributions with regularly-varying tails, and write $F\in \mathcal{D}(EV_\gamma),\ \gamma>0$ for such distribution functions.
+Assume again that all distribution functions with tails in the classes $A_0$ and $A_1$ are eventually differentiable.
+To distinguish between these two classes we recommend selecting the cdf for some constant $b>0.$ Indeed, the tails of log-Weibull-type distributions with $\vartheta<1$ are lighter than that of $F_0,$ and the condition $C_0(G, F_0)$ for $G\in A_0$ follows from \eqref{deflogw} and the properties of regularly-varying functions.
+On the other hand, the condition $C_\delta(F_0, H)$ for $H\in \mathcal{D}(EV_\gamma), \gamma>0,$ and $\delta>0$ follows from \eqref{lw-rv} and the definition of regular variation.
+We do not provide the detailed proofs of these facts, because they are technical and in many respects similar to the proofs of corresponding facts in Example 1. $C(F_0)$-separability from the right holds in this case as well.
+Numerical comparisons of performance of tests for distinguishing between these two classes are provided in Section \ref{sim2}. \end{example}